newmatik/EsoCore/website/content/getting-started/installation-guide.md

 9. Verify connectivity

 **Network Troubleshooting:**

 - No IP address: Check DHCP server, cable connection
 - Cannot access web UI: Check firewall, use HTTPS not HTTP
 - Intermittent connectivity: Check WiFi signal strength, interference
 - Slow response: Check network congestion, bandwidth

+### USB Connection (Maintenance and Development)

+**Purpose:**

+The USB connection on the EsoCore Edge device is used exclusively for:

+- **Firmware flashing:** Updating device firmware
+- **Serial communication:** Terminal access for diagnostics and direct device communication

+**Important Notes:**

+- USB is NOT used for normal operation or data collection
+- USB is NOT used for network connectivity or data transfer
+- Use network interfaces (Ethernet/WiFi) for operational communication
+- USB access requires physical connection to the device

+**Serial Terminal Access:**

+1. Connect USB cable between Edge device and computer
+2. Install appropriate USB-to-serial drivers if needed
+3. Use terminal application (PuTTY, screen, minicom):
+   - Baud rate: 115200
+   - Data bits: 8
+   - Parity: None
+   - Stop bits: 1
+4. Access diagnostic commands and system logs

+**Firmware Updates:**

+1. Download firmware file (.bin or .hex)
+2. Connect via USB
+3. Enter bootloader mode (follow device-specific procedure)
+4. Flash firmware using appropriate tool
+5. Device reboots with new firmware

 ---